hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/campaign/README.md

 8. **Error messages:** Improve the error messages in your tests (using `assert` statements or `with pytest.raises` as shown).
 This helps you identify the source of any problems.

 Remember to replace the placeholder code with your actual `aliexpress/campaign` code to get fully functional tests.
-This improved example demonstrates a structure and approach for testing your code effectively using pytest.
+This improved example demonStartes a structure and approach for testing your code effectively using pytest.